Blacksburg Service Levels

 About BT ACCESS

 BT ACCESS is a paratransit door-to-door service complementing fixed route bus service in Blacksburg.
 The service is available for persons with a temporary or permanent disability who meet the criteria established under the Americans with Disabilities Act.
-Passengers must be certified to use BT ACCESS, applications can be downloaded here, or can be mailed by request by calling 540-443-1533 or 540-961-1803.
+Passengers must be certified to use BT ACCESS, applications can be downloaded here, or can be mailed by request by calling 540-443-1533.
 Please review the fare page for applicable fares; monthly passes are accepted on BT ACCESS.

 BT ACCESS Rider's Guide